biotope/biotope-element/docs/component.md

 picking and parsing of all the attributes of the component.
 However, this is only efficient if the component knows which attributes to watch and which ones to ignore.

 A prop change will always trigger a new render.
-Consider this next example component, with a "greet" attribute.
+Consider this next example component, with a `greet` attribute.
 We can customize the greeting message the component outputs by sending it through that same attribute and accessing it in the prop.